Derrick Pope: Miami Dolphins

 Pope played in a reserve role 11 times and was inactive five times due to a hamstring injury in 2006.
 On the year, he posted 12 tackles (nine solo).
-He had a season-high fiver tackles (three solo) in a 24-20 win over the Minnesota Vikings on November 12.
+He had a season-high fiver tackles (three solo) in a 24–20 win over the Minnesota Vikings on November 12.

 Minnesota Vikings

 On March 14, 2008, Pope was signed by the Minnesota Vikings.
-The team's Vice President of Player Personnel, Rick Spielman, was general manager of the Dolphins when Pope was drafted in 2004.
+The team's Vice President of Player Personnel, Rick Spielman, was general manager of the Dolphins when Pope was selected in 2004.
 Pope was later released by the Vikings on August 25, 2008.

 Hamilton Tiger-Cats

 Pope signed a practice roster agreement with the Hamilton Tiger-Cats on July 20, 2009.
 He was released seven days later.